 House Officers shall comply with the rules, regulations, and bylaws of the facilities at which House Officers are assigned as part of their prescribed training in the House Officer Program.
-House Officers assigned to facilities outside the state of Louisiana must provide additional professional liability coverage

-(other than coverage provided under LSA-R.S.
+House Officers assigned to facilities outside the state of Louisiana must provide additional professional liability coverage (other than coverage provided under LSA-R.S.
 40:1299.39) with indemnity limits set by the House Officer Program Director.

 Out of state rotations necessary for fulfillment of educational goals of the House Officer Program may be permitted after being approved by the appropriate Program Director or Department Head.
-Except in unusual circumstances that would require perspective approval by the Academic Dean, use of state salary lines will not be permissible.
+Use of state salary lines will not be permissible.